 Recurrent and prolonged use of the drug can lead to life-long dependence or addiction, along with other adverse mental, physical, personal and social consequences.
 A widely abused and euphoria-producing substance, cocaine affects the entire cardiovascular system and can even cause death.
 In fact, cocaine use is one of the leading causes of heart attacks in healthy young adults.
 Long-term or heavy cocaine use can lead to intense drug cravings, agitation and exhaustion, severe depression, disorientation and respiratory failure.
 If an individual suddenly stops the intake, he or she can experience severe drug cravings and withdrawal symptoms, with the accompanying discomfort causing a relapse.

-Habitual cocaine use causes the neurotransmitters in the brain to develop a tolerance to the drug.
-The resulting malfunction in the brain’s reward center prevents individuals who abuse cocaine from feeling happiness or pleasure without using the drug.
+Whether snorted, ingested, smoked or injected, cocaine is psychologically addictive and dangerous.
+Habitual cocaine use causes the neurotransmitters in the brain to develop tolerance to the drug.
+The resulting malfunction in the brain’s reward center prevents such individuals from feeling happy in the absence of the drug.